isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-04-post-a-diamond-trail-across-the-east.md

 [^3]: The digital companion to the exhibition can be accessed from the National Heritage Board’s Roots website: https://www.roots.gov.sg/stories-landing/stories/Urang-Banjar

 [^4]: Tham, S.C.
-(1993).
-Defining “Malay”.
+(1993). [*Defining “Malay”*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=6538629).
 Singapore: Department of Malay Studies, National University of Singapore.
 (Call no.: RSING 305.899205957 THA).
 [Note: This number is only representative of people who indicated themselves as “Banjarese” on their own accord.
 The actual number of people with Banjarese ancestry might be far higher.]

 [^5]: Marriott, H. (1911).
 Report on the census of the Colony of the Straits Settlements, taken on the 10th March, 1911.
 Singapore: Printed at the Government Printing Office.
 (Call no.: RRARE 312.095957 STR; Microfilm no.: NL5646)